 Foods that are high in fiber such as fruits and veggies, whole grains, and legumes have the power to fill you up and make you feel full longer.
 Eat fiber-rich foods like these every few hours to prevent hunger pangs that cause you to crave high-calorie snacks.

 How to Satisfy Cravings

 Every time you eat is an opportunity to nourish the body and help grow a healthy baby.
 If you always choose foods high in sugar and fat, think about how that can affect the little bundle inside of you.
 That said, you are a pregnant woman with needs, so find nutritious alternatives to the foods you want.
 Whip up this 150-calorie mango ice cream instead of reaching for a store-bought pint, or make this tomato, basil, and mozzarella quinoa polenta when you feel like heading to the nearest pizzeria.
 But like anything in life, give yourself some room to indulge.

 Just Keep Moving

-If you were exercising before your pregnancy, it's safe to continue, but make sure to check in with your doctor.
+If you were exercising before your pregnancy, it's usually safe to continue, but make sure to check in with your doctor first.
 Most importantly, listen to your body.
 Fatigue, a decreased sense of balance, nausea, and muscle pain might make it difficult to run like you used to; just do what you can.
 Also be sure to include strength training since muscle mass burns calories — here's a 10-minute yoga strength-training routine you can do at home.
-If you weren't exercising before but want to start, again, speak with your doctor before getting started.
+If you weren't exercising before but want to begin, again, speak with your doctor before getting started.
 She'll probably recommend focusing on gentle types of movement such as walking, leisurely swimming, strength training with light weights, and yoga, as well as classes and videos geared specifically toward pregnant women.